Influences

 A Clockwork Orange - One of Kubrick's best.
 The psychological tension portrayed is absolutely masterful.

-Double Vision (Taiwan) - Really creepy Chinese horror film.
+Double Vision - Really creepy Chinese horror film from Taiwan.

 The Thing - It's pretty much a predecessor to Alien, and an excellent film.
 Johnn Carpenter's best actually.
 Hard to believe how Carpenter's become a total hack.